Wilpattu National Park

+A second, more extensive camera trap survey was conducted from May to September 2018 by Samarasinghe et al. (2022), covering a substantial area of the national park, approximately 660 km2, and capturing a total of 133 individual leopards.
+This count comprised 116 independent leopards (aged over 2 years) and 17 cubs.
+Eight adult females were observed with 1–2 cubs during the study.
+Utilizing Bayesian spatial capture-recapture models, the population density of leopards in Wilpattu National Park was estimated to be 18 leopards per 100 km2.
+The mean abundance (N) within the effectively sampled area was calculated to be 144 leopards.
+Notably, the national park maintains a healthy sex ratio of male to female leopards, estimated to be 1:2.03.

 From December 1988 to 16 March 2003, the park was closed due to security concerns surrounding the Sri Lankan Civil War, before being reopened to visitors sixteen years later.
 Visitor access is currently limited to approximately 25% of the park, the remainder of which is dense forest or scrub.
 Popular visiting periods span between the months of February and October, although there are a number of private ecotourism groups that conduct safaris year-round.

 History

 The Mahavansa records that in 543 BC Prince Vijaya landed at Tambapanni now known as Kudrimalai Point (Horse Point), established the Sinhalese kingdom in Tambapanni and founded the Sinhala nation.
 In 1905 the area was designated a sanctuary and in 1938 it was upgraded to the National Park status.'

 Kudrimalai, or Horse Point, was visited by a subject of Emperor Claudius in 47 AD, who was blown off course by the monsoon.
 The local king later sent his own envoys to Rome during the time of Pliny.